standard-for-public-code/standard-for-public-code/criteria/document-the-code.md

 Well documented [source code](../glossary.md#source-code) helps people to understand what the source code does and how to use it.
 Documentation is essential for people to start using the [codebase](../glossary.md#codebase).
-It also makes contributing to it easier.
+It also makes contributing to the codebase easier.

 ## Requirements